- Table of Contents

 4. Account-Based Marketing (ABM) 2.0

 Account-Based Marketing (ABM) is evolving into a more sophisticated and data-driven approach.
-ABM 2.0 leverages advanced analytics, predictive modelling, and artificial intelligence to identify high-value accounts with precision.
+ABM 2.0 leverages advanced analytics, predictive modelling, and artificial intelligence to identify high-value accounts precisely.
 Machine learning algorithms analyse historical data to predict which accounts are most likely to convert and engage.
 This data-driven approach allows marketers to tailor highly personalised campaigns, optimising resources and ensuring maximum impact.
 ABM 2.0 is not just about targeting specific accounts; it's about predictive targeting, identifying accounts before they even enter the sales funnel.
 By reaching out to prospects at the right moment with the right message, businesses can significantly increase their chances of conversion, making ABM 2.0 an invaluable strategy in the B2B marketing arsenal.

 5. Virtual and Augmented Reality (VR/AR)